minio/simdjson-go/README.md

 `simdjson-go` format is exactly the same as the `simdjson` [tape](https://github.com/lemire/simdjson/blob/master/doc/tape.md) format with the following 2 exceptions:

-In order to support ndjson, it is possible to have many root elements on the tape.
+- In order to support ndjson, it is possible to have more than one root element on the tape.
 Also, to allow for fast navigation over root elements, a root points to the next root element (and as such the last root element points 1 index past the length of the tape).

-Strings are handled differently, unlike `simdjson` the string size is not prepended in the String buffer but is added as an additional element to the tape itself (much like integers and floats).
+- Strings are handled differently, unlike `simdjson` the string size is not prepended in the String buffer but is added as an additional element to the tape itself (much like integers and floats).
-Only strings that contain special characters are copied to the String buffer in which case the payload from the tape is the offset into the String buffer.
+  - In case `ALWAYS_COPY_STRINGS` is `false`: Only strings that contain special characters are copied to the String buffer in which case the payload from the tape is the offset into the String buffer.
 For string values without special characters the tape's payload points directly into the message buffer.
+  - In case `ALWAYS_COPY_STRINGS` is `true` (default): Strings are always copied to the String buffer.

 For more information, see `TestStage2BuildTape` in `stage2_build_tape_test.go`.